guardian/facia-tool/fronts-client/README.md

 ## Linting
-For the time being we're being pretty aggressive regarding linting / style (webpack will fail the build).
+For the time being we're being pretty aggressive regarding linting / style (vite will fail the build).
 If this proves to get in the way of people's workflow then we can discuss / remove as needs be.
 To lint manually run:

 ```bash